ayushjaiz/menu-backend/README.md

-# RBAC
+# RESTAURANT MENU

-## The RBAC (Role-Based Access Control) project focuses on managing and enforcing access control in applications by assigning roles to users and associating permissions with those roles.
-The app uses Postgres as databse with Prisma as ORM.
-Redis is employed to implement a rate-limiting mechanism to prevent DDoS and bruteforce attack.
+## This project focuses on managing the menu of a restaurant.
+The app uses Nodejs.js fpr server side developemnt written in typescript.
+This uses uses MongoDB as databse.

 ## Table of Contents